Robin-Rajesh/ten-days-of-voice-agents-2025/challenges/Day 5 Task.md

 ### Tasks

+1. **Pick a company**
+   - Pick a company (Don't use livekit, pick any Indian company/startup)
+   - Gather basic info (copy+paste), FAQ and pricing detail (if available) of the company in suitable format.
+(Text/JSON)

-1. **Set up the SDR persona**
+2. **Set up the SDR persona (Prompt Designing)**

-   - Make the assistant act as an SDR for a chosen company/brand.
-(Don't use livekit, pick any Indian company/startup)
+   - Make the assistant act as an SDR for a chosen company/brand
    - It should:
      - Greet the visitor warmly.
      - Ask what brought them here and what they're working on.
      - Keep the conversation focused on understanding the user’s needs.

-2. **Use the FAQ to answer questions**
+3. **Use the FAQ to answer questions with Agent**

-   - Load or access the provided company FAQ content.
+   - Load the provided company content. (prepared in Step 1)
    - When the user asks product/company/pricing questions:
      - Find relevant FAQ entries (even simple keyword search is fine).
      - Answer based on that content (avoid making up details not in the FAQ).